jlmeeker/gonetcat/README.md

 gonetcat
 ========

 A blend of netcat and dd combined into one executable.
+Written in Go (golang).

 Bulding:
 ```